SABS-R3/software-engineering-projects/_episodes/01-introduction.md

 code should be conform to a consistent style throughout, and docstrings & comments should be appropriate so that the code can be easily read and understood.
 The documentation should be sufficient so that a new user could easily use the library.
-The issues and pull requests should be sufficiently detailed so that a developer could have joined the project half-way through and get up-to-speed on the current state of development and what needs to be done.
+The issues and pull requests should be sufficiently detailed so that a developer could join the project half-way through and get up-to-speed on the current state of development and what needs to be done.

 {% include links.md %}